-The majority of these assets have been revalued during 2018/19, by an external valuer (Tennants).
-Due to the volume of items, not all assets in the category could be valued and therefore have been held at their insurance valuation.
-The last valuation for insurance purposes was carried out in 2012/13.
+The majority of these assets were revalued during 2018/19, by an external valuer (Tennants).
+Due to the volume of items, not all assets in the category could be valued and therefore the remaining items were revalued in 2019/20.